Self-Admitted Technical Debt Detection Approaches: A Decade Systematic Review: Discussion

 \subsection{Challenges in SATD detection}

 Despite the advancements in SATD detection techniques, several challenges hinder the practical adoption of these methods in real-world software development environments.
 A key challenge in SATD detection is the imbalance in datasets—SATD instances are often much less frequent than non-SATD instances, which negatively impacts model performance.
-This imbalance is not limited to the distinction between SATD and non-SATD but also occurs among specific SATD types, where certain categories, such as requirements debt or design debt, are far less represented, further complicating detection.
+This imbalance is not limited to the distinction between SATD and non-SATD but also occurs among specific SATD types, where certain categories, such as requirements debt or design debt, being far less represented, further complicating detection.
 Although several techniques have been employed to address data imbalance in SATD detection, future research should explore more advanced methods, such as leveraging large language models (LLMs) to better handle imbalanced data and improve model performance.

 Generalizability remains another key challenge.
-Many SATD detection models are trained on specific datasets, often from open-source projects, which limits their ability to perform well on new or proprietary codebases.
+Many SATD detection models are trained on specific datasets, often from open-source projects, which limits their performance on new or proprietary codebases.
 This lack of generalizability reduces the practical utility of these models in diverse software development environments, where coding practices, project documentation, and domain-specific language can vary significantly.

+To address this, future research should move beyond within-project validation and systematically evaluate SATD detection models \enquote{in the wild}, using out-of-distribution datasets and cross-project settings.
+Such evaluations, as demonstrated by recent work like \citep{shivashankar2025beacon}, are essential for understanding how well these models transfer to unseen contexts and for ensuring their reliability in real-world adoption.

-The explainability of advanced models, particularly deep learning and Transformer-based approaches, is also a concern.
-Without a clear understanding of why certain comments are classified as SATD, developers may be reluctant to trust and adopt these models in their workflows.
+The explainability of advanced models, particularly DL and Transformer-based techniques, is also a concern.
+Without a clear understanding of why certain texts are classified as SATD, developers may be reluctant to trust and adopt these models in their workflows.
 Future work should focus on developing explainable AI techniques for SATD detection to ensure that these models' decision-making processes are transparent and understandable to developers.
-Research on enhancing the interpretability of DL and Transformers models, perhaps through visualizations or simplified intermediate representations, would help practitioners better trust and utilize these models in real-world software development settings.
+Research on enhancing the interpretability of DL and Transformer models, perhaps through visualizations or simplified intermediate representations, would help practitioners better trust and utilize these models in real-world software development settings.